hobaDevHome/gooseshopping_backend/README.md

 2. cd to the project folder and then to the server folder
 3. run : npm install
-4. then run the serever :  node indes.js
+4. then run the serever : npm start
 5. cd to client folder
 6. run : npm install
 7. then run the app : npm start